microsoft-search/pnp-modern-search/docs/scenarios/edit-templates-using-vscode-and-onedrive.md

 5. Open the SharePoint site and library where you have stored your template.
 6. Choose "Sync" or "Add Shortcut to OneDrive", whatever you prefer.
    ![Sync or add Shortcut to OneDrive](assets/edit-templates-using-vscode-and-onedrive/sync-or-addshortcut-to-onedrive.png)
-7. Open VSCode (or any other editor you prefer)
+7. Open VSCode (or any other editor you prefer).
 8. Open the synced folder in your OneDrive.
    1. File - Open Folder
    1. Select the folder you just synced